hypriot/blog/content/post/setup-simple-ci-pipeline-for-arm-images.md

 Fortunately both steps can be done in a very simple way.

-### Base image with QEMU binary
+### Choose a base image with QEMU binary

-The Raspbian Docker images from Resin already have the QEMU binary in it.
-It seems that they also build images on Intel machines and this is very
+The Raspbian Docker images from [Resin](https://resin.io) already have the QEMU binary in it.
+As these are the most common base images used you are already prepared.

-So if you use
+So if you use the following line in your `Dockerfile`

 ```Dockerfile
 FROM resin/rpi-raspbian
 ```

 you are done with the first step.
 But what about Alpine?
-Well we have created a similar - still small - Docker image [hypriot/rpi-alpine](https://github.com/hypriot/rpi-alpine) that uses the "official" armhf/alpine image and just append the QEMU binary.
-If you want to build ARM Alpine images just use
+Well we have created a similar - still small - Docker image [hypriot/rpi-alpine](https://github.com/hypriot/rpi-alpine) that uses the "official" [armhf/alpine](https://hub.docker.com/r/armhf/alpine/) image and just append the QEMU binary.
+If you want to build ARM Alpine images just use this line:

 ```Dockerfile
 FROM hypriot/rpi-alpine
 ```

-### Register QEMU
+### Register QEMU in the build agent

-I'll show you how we use Travis CI to build ARM images.
-But if you prefer another cloud CI services that offers Docker builds, it should be the same.

 The next step is to register QEMU in the build agent.
 There is a Docker image available that can do this for us in just one line: